 At Digital Logic, when we run online marketing campaigns for attorneys, we build out custom spreadsheets so that our clients don’t need to guess what their overall marketing costs are or what their current cost per acquisition will be.

 At the end of the day, our goal is to better optimize your campaigns over a period of time.
 The longer Digital Logic runs your campaigns, the better your cost per acquisition should be.
 Now, we can’t promise this will happen after only a month, but we can assure you that our team is top-notch and highly experienced in this field.
 Simply put: there’s no shady business with us.
-You’ll know your exact numbers every single month, and if there’s another agency who can get you better results and show you those results every month, by all means, go with them.
+You’ll know your exact numbers every single month, and if there’s another agency that can get you better results and show you those results every month, by all means, go with them.
 (We only say this because we’re confident you won’t.)

-Here are a couple of ROAS (return on ad spend) examples from our monthly numbers through Google Search campaigns:
+Here are a couple of ROAS (return on ad spend) examples from our monthly numbers through Google AdWords Search campaigns:

 These are actually some of the low-end results for most of our criminal defense marketing and personal injury marketing clients.
 As you can see, it doesn’t always take a massive number of new clients to break even or make a decent spread through online marketing.

 Marketing Budgets for New vs. Established Law Firms